RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

 -  One of the problems with a recommender like this one is that it tends to recommend a lot of popular items.
 We might call this the banana problem in this dataset!
-Can you devise a strategy to recommend things that are not just the popular things?
+Can you devise a strategy to recommend things that are not just popular?

 -  Design an experiment in which you can train an item-item model like we have done above and then test it.
-Perhaps in the training set you withold that last item added to the shopping cart to see how frequently you can predict the last item based on the first items.
+Perhaps in the training set you withhold that last item added to the shopping cart to see how frequently you can predict the last item based on the first items.